kaushik2901/async-endpoints/technical-design-docs/observability-enhancement.md

 ### 2. Distributed Tracing Implementation

-The library will implement distributed tracing using ActivitySource with proper configuration to enable/disable it:
+The library will implement distributed tracing using ActivitySource, but activities will only be created when tracing is enabled in the ObservabilityOptions:

 ```csharp
 public static class AsyncEndpointsTracing